ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 # Cluster backup checker

-All clusters managed by Cloud Platform have a snapshot lifecycle policy that take backup snapshots of all master nodes(etcd) volumes.
+All clusters managed by Cloud Platform have a snapshot lifecycle policy.
+This policy takes a snapshot of all volumes tagged with master.

-This Ruby script checks that there has been a recent cluster backup and send a slack notification if there has not been one.
+This Ruby script checks that there has been a recent snapshot and will send a slack notification if there has not been one.

-This project runs as a kubernetes cronjob and will require specific IAM role and permissions.
+This project runs as a kubernetes cronjob and requires a specific IAM role and permissions.
 It cannot be run locally.

 ## Installation